 In addition to fixing a number of drafting errors, AB-1355 makes a number of substantive revisions to the CCPA, including:

 - As with employee data, it creates a B2B exception from most provisions of the CCPA until January 1, 2021.
-In particular, the requirements of 1798.100, 1798.105, 1798.110, 1798.115, 1798.130 and 1798.135 do not apply to any information that reflects a communication or transaction between a business and the employees of a third-party entity (as well as the controlling owners, directors, officers, and contractors of the third party) occurring within the context of the business providing or receiving a product or service to or from such third-party entity or in the context of conducting due diligence.
+The exception carves out from the definition of “personal information” any information that reflects a communication or transaction between a business and the employees of a third-party entity (as well as the controlling owners, directors, officers, and contractors of the third party) occurring within the context of the business providing or receiving a product or service to or from such third-party entity or in the context of conducting due diligence.
 Importantly, the B2B exception will not apply to the right to opt out of sales of personal information, so to the extent a business is selling B2B personal information, it will need to provide that opt-out right as of January 1, 2020.
 And as with AB-25, the B2B exemption does not apply to section 1798.150, which permits a private right of action for breaches caused by a business’s violation of the duty to implement and maintain reasonable security procedures and practices.
 As a result, businesses will continue to face a heightened risk of liability for breaches involving B2B data as of January 1, 2020.
 Finally, similarly to AB-25, this bill creates only a one-year moratorium on the application of the CCPA to B2B contact data and will sunset on January 1, 2021, unless the legislature takes further action to extend the provision beyond that date.